 What You Need to Know about Police Brutality

-At Strazzullo Law Firm, our New York criminal defense lawyers have helped many clients protect their rights during criminal investigations and trials.
+At Strazzullo Law & Associates, PLLC, our New York criminal defense lawyers have helped many clients protect their rights during criminal investigations and trials.
 Sometimes this includes the protection of our clients’ rights against police brutality.

 Law enforcement officers are given a great deal of leeway in performing their duty to protect the public and confront potentially violent individuals.
 But what if an officer uses more force than necessary?
 When does it cross the line into police brutality?
 Police brutality is not a legal term and each case is situational; examples may give the best descriptions.